-As with many other changes to insurance in the past year, the rise in claims on mobile phones is partly due to COVID-19, says Elixabete Larrea, partner in the insurance practice at consulting firm McKinsey.
-“What we've seen is carriers have had to move very quickly” in shifting towards digital claims management due to constraints placed on insurance adjusters' in-person work during the pandemic.
+As with many other changes to insurance in the past few years, the rise in claims on mobile phones is partly due to COVID-19, says Elixabete Larrea, partner in the insurance practice at consulting firm McKinsey.
+“What we've seen is carriers have had to move very quickly” in shifting towards digital claims management due to constraints placed on insurance adjusters' in-person work during the pandemic, she says.

 Being ready in case of a claim may be the key reason to install your insurer’s mobile app, but it isn’t the only one.
 Apps also offer such other pluses as providing access from anywhere to information on your policy.
 Here’s why and how to go mobile with your car-insurance interactions.